CoLRev-Environment/colrev/docs/source/manual/workflow.rst

 CoLRev operation
 -------------------------------

-The methodological steps of the literature review are completed through the CoLRev operations (as illustrated :ref:`earlier <operation>`).
+The methodological steps of the literature review are completed through the CoLRev operations (as illustrated :doc:`earlier </manual/operation>`).
 Once completed, operations can create new commits (versions).
 Detailed information on the steps and operations are provided on the following pages.